-Characterising network structures using transformations of impulse responses $\bPsi_{t,T}(h)$ permits the measurement of the contribution of shocks to the system.
-While it may seem natural to choose a forecast horizon $h=1,\ldots,H$ of interest, the choice is costly in terms of information aggregation and hence loss.
-In contrast to cumulative information with increasing $h$, the spectral representation of impulse responses $\bPsi_{t/T}e^{-i\omega}$ contain much richer and precise information.
-Switching to the frequency domain allows one to track network structures stemming from transitory and persistent components of shocks.
+Variance decompositions are transformations of impulse responses $\bPsi_{t,T}(h)$ that allow us to measure the contribution of shocks to the system and thus to characterise the networks that form in response to shocks.
+While it may seem natural to choose a forecast horizon $h=1,\ldots,H$ of interest, this choice is costly in terms of information aggregation and hence loss.
+In contrast to the cumulative information with increasing $h$, the spectral representation of the impulse responses $\bPsi_{t,T}(e^{-i\omega})$ contains much richer and more precise information.
+Switching to the frequency domain allows one to trace network connections arising from transitory and persistent components of shocks.

-To illustrate, consider a simple bivariate system in which connections between two variables is of interest.
-Specifically, our focus is on how variable $b$ responds to two different shocks to variable $a$.\footnote{Note that we assume the shock to variable $b$ causes variable $b$ to rise by 1 unit and is persistent; our analysis below remains the same if own shocks are transitory.} The first is a \textit{transitory shock} causing variable $b$ to rise by one unit before returning to zero in the next period.
-Here, we expect the share in error variation to be large at short horizons and small at long horizons due to having a purely transitory impact.
+To illustrate, consider a simple bivariate system in which the links between two variables are of interest.
+Specifically, we are interested in how variable $b$ responds to two different shocks to variable $a$.\footnote{In this example, we assume that the impact of own shocks on variable $b$ increases by 1 unit and is persistent.
+This means that the impact of a 1 unit shock to variable $b$ affects the value of $b$ up to 20 horizons after we observe the shock.
+Note that our analysis in Figure \ref{fig:FEVD} remains the same if the own shocks are transitory.} The first is a \textit{transitory shock} that causes the variable $b$ to rise by one unit in period 1 and fall by one unit in period 2, before returning to zero from period onwards.
+Here we expect the proportion of error variation to be large at short horizons and small at long horizons due to the purely transitory effect.

-The second is a \textit{persistent shock} resulting in a unit rise in variable $b$ and a gradual fall to zero over the impulse horizon.
-In this case, one expects the share in error variation to be large at longer-term horizons and smaller at short horizons.
-How these quantities in the time- and frequency-domain capture the responses from these two shocks is the key motivation for our measures.
+The second is a \textit{persistent shock} that results in a unit increase in the variable $b$ and a gradual decrease to zero over the impulse horizon.
+In this case, the fraction of error variation is expected to be large at longer horizons and smaller at shorter horizons.
+How these quantities in the time and frequency domain capture the responses to these two shocks is the main motivation for our measures.